renato0307/learning-go/it6-add-authentication-api.md

 func Authenticator(ac *AuthenticatorConfig) gin.HandlerFunc {
     return func(c *gin.Context) {
+		// Ignore the root as it is used for the liveness probes if c.Request.URL.Path == "/" {
+			return
+		}

         // Gets the JWT from the Authentication header authHeader := c.GetHeader("Authentication")
         if authHeader == "" {